cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 The main challenge in any workflow language is the communication between the tasks.
 This workflow implementation illustrates some of the possibilities when using Argo as a workflow language:

 - a mounted volume `/mnt/vol`, available as a `persistent volume` to all tasks - used for files
+  - the persistent volume claim is defined in the beginning with
+    ```yaml
+    volumes:
+    - name: task-pv-storage
+      persistentVolumeClaim:
+        claimName: nfs-<NUMBER>
+    ```
+  - it can then be used in those step that need access to it
 - input parameters - used for configurable input parameters
 - output parameters - used to pass the output from one task to another through a defined parameter
 - output to stdout - used to pass the stdout output of one task to another.